Another Earth

-Another Earth is a 2011 American science fiction drama film directed by Mike Cahill and starring Brit Marling, William Mapother, and Robin Lord Taylor.
+Another Earth is a 2011 American science fiction drama film directed by Mike Cahill and starring Brit Marling and William Mapother.
 It premiered at the 2011 Sundance Film Festival in January, and was given a limited theatrical release on July 22, 2011, by Fox Searchlight Pictures.
 The film earned two nominations at the 38th Saturn Awards for Marling's performance and for Cahill and Marling's writing.
-The critical consensus on Rotten Tomatoes calls it slow paced but soulful.
+The critical consensus on Rotten Tomatoes calls it “slow-paced but soulful”.